 Children internalise stories about themselves.
 It’s vital to help them write the right ones.
 The Moffle books are a great way of helping children understand how emotions have lasting impacts.
 And that past experiences are not always accurate predictors of the future.

 J.J. – Adoptive parent and book lover

 Buy a copy of ‘Billy Moffle’s Straight Lines’

-‘Billy Moffle’s Straight Lines’ is also available to order on Amazon in the UK now.
+‘Billy Moffle’s Straight Lines’ is also available to order on Amazon.